 These codes follow the coding standard of Joomla 3.x, which is supposed to work in Joomla 2.5 as well.

 How do you call another model from a Joomla! model?
 I am especially calling upon you to share your code with me.
-Thank you for time to read my blog.
+Thank you for taking the time to read my blog.